 Read Before Participating.
-Read the syllabus so that you understand the instructions for the discussion board.
+Read the syllabus so that you understand the instructions and grading rubric for the discussion board.
+Also, read about the theorists and other information provided on Blackboard and watch the videos (where available) before completing posting so that you have an understanding of the material.
 I will be most impressed with individuals who can incorporate course materials into their posts.
-This is a part of the grading requirement and lack of participation could result in being administratively dropped from the course.
-Good writing is a key skill you should leave college with which includes the ability to support your position and express your ideas, thoughts, and/or opinions in writing.
+This is a part of the grading requirement and also a key skill you should leave college with is the ability to support your positions; this online forum is an appropriate place to hone this skill.
+Refer to readings and module material to support your points.

-Communicate Clearly.
+- 1. Communicate Clearly.
 Write clearly when you compose a message.
 Review your message carefully before clicking Submit.
 Typos can be confusing.
-Remember, if your message can be misunderstood, it will be.
+Remember, if your message can be misunderstood, it will be. - 2.
 Writing Standard.
 All discussion postings and e-mails should be presented using the conventions of Standard Written English.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
 I expect all students to demonstrate proficiency in using the conventions of academic English in their written work.
-This means that you need to spell correctly, use the proper word (example: know when to use "there" or "their", etc.), use paragraph formatting, correct punctuation, etc.
+This means that you need to spell correctly, use the proper word (example: know when to use "there" or "their", etc.), use paragraph formatting, correct punctuation, etc. - 3.
 Refrain from using ALL CAPS.
 Typing in all capital letters is frowned upon; it's the equivalent of screaming.
 It's considered an aggressive way to post and it doesn't come off as being very friendly.
-It also makes your message more difficult to read.
+It also makes your message more difficult to read. - 4.
 Correction and Retraction.
 If you realize that you made a mistake in a previous message, please add a new message acknowledging the mistake and correcting it promptly.
-You will find most people are understanding of mistakes if they are dealt with immediately.
+You will find most people are understanding of mistakes if they are dealt with immediately. - 5.
 Be Respectful, Kind and Honest.
 Don't issue personal attacks, use profanity, or post threatening, abusive, harassing, or otherwise offensive language or images.
 Keep your messages appropriate and courteous at all times.
 Please disagree with other opinions respectfully.
 If you are unsure if something is inappropriate, ask yourself these questions: Would you say it to the person if she were standing right in front of you?
 Would you say it to your best friend or loved one?
 Are you calling someone names?
 How would you feel and react if faced with the same message from someone else?
-If it would anger or upset you, you might consider re-framing your thoughts in a less objectionable tone.
+If it would anger or upset you, you might consider re-framing your thoughts in a less objectionable tone. - 6.
 Disagreements.
 There will be disagreement and this is good, otherwise we will be bored.

 Disagreement can be very constructive; it encourages us to reconsider our own positions and either recommit, expand, or discard them.
 However, I must at all times hear/see you debating the idea and not making a personal attack on an individual.
 Note that this is a skill to learn like any other - how to debate and get your point heard.
 Personal insults and attacks impede the development of critical thought.
 Avoid "you" statements, which can be more easily interpreted as accusations ("you don't know what you're talking about", "the problem is people like you," etc.).
 Try, instead, to use "I" statements ("I disagree with your position on "X" or "I find that Durkheim was actually saying ...").